jaythad13/Mathematikezettelkasten/Fourier Analysis --- math-139/notes/Dirichlet characters and series.md

   & + \left\lvert  \prod_{p \in \wp, p \le N} \frac{1}{1 - \chi(p) / p^s} - \prod_{p \in \wp} \frac{1}{1 - \chi(p) / p^s}  \right\rvert.
 \end{align}
 $$
 The first and last terms vanish as $N \to \infty$ by the convergence of the product and the convergence of the sum.
 The third term vanishes by noting that $\chi(p^M) = \chi(p)^M$ and treating the sum inside the product as a geometric series.
-Finally, the second term vanishes by the same [[Superdiscrete --- math-55a/notes/Euclid's algorithm and primes#_theorem _ unique factorisation|fundamental theorem of arithmetic reason]] as in the [[Complex Analysis --- math-135/notes/The Riemann zeta function#_theorem _ the Euler product formula|the Euler product formula]].
+Finally, the second term vanishes by the same [[Superdiscrete --- math-55a/notes/Euclid's algorithm and primes#_theorem _ unique factorisation|fundamental theorem of arithmetic reason]] as in the [[Complex analysis --- math-135/notes/The Riemann zeta function#_theorem _ the Euler product formula|the Euler product formula]].

 ##### _corollary:_ the product formula for the trivial character